 Rambert School of Ballet and Contemporary Dance

-The Conservatoire itself is also directly accountable to the Higher Education Funding Council for England (HEFCE) for the use of public funds to provide the training offered by the schools, and for managing the quality of the learning and teaching it provides.
+The Conservatoire itself is also directly accountable to the Office for Students (OfS) for the use of public funds to provide the training offered by the schools, and for managing the quality of the learning and teaching it provides.